EcuadorTranslations

 • Birth certificate (apostilled + translated)

-• School transcripts and report cards (translated)
+• School transcripts and report cards (translated) — Must include courses taken, grades received, and grade level completed.

 • Vaccination records (translated)

-• Special education or IEP documents (translated, if applicable)
+• Special education or IEP documents (translated, if applicable) — If your child has an Individualized Education Program, translating it helps Ecuador schools understand their needs.

 Documents for Driving